flexi-framework/flexi/docs/documentation/04_tutorials/09_cylinder/index.md

 ```{math}
 Ma=1/\sqrt{\kappa p/\rho}=0.2
 ```
-Note that in this non-dimensional setup the mesh is scaled such that the reference length is unity, i.e. $D=1$.
+Note that in this non-dimensional setup the mesh is scaled such that the reference length is unity, i.e., $D=1$.
 Then to arrive at $Re=\rho u D / \mu = 200$, the viscosity is set to
 ```{math}
 \mu = \rho u D / Re = 1/Re = 0.005
 ```